beyondlimits/FullScreenMario/README.md

 #### In your own site

-Use the [index.html](dist/index.html) provided under /dist.
+Build the project using the Developing instructions, and use the [index.html](dist/index.html) provided under /dist.
 It references all other files in /dist, so you'll want to copy the entire folder.